-8.1.
-Knowledge and understanding
+9.1 Knowledge and understanding

-- 1) A knowledge and understanding of the computing discipline as a whole and its application. - 2) A knowledge and understanding of cyber security principles and cyber security development in a range of paradigms. - 3) A strong knowledge and understanding of the role of modelling and systems analysis in cyber security design and development. - 4) An awareness of legal and ethical responsibilities in cyber security.
-This includes knowledge of relevant laws and regulations, such as data protection and privacy laws, and the ability to conduct security operations ethically and responsibly.
+- 1. A knowledge and understanding of the computing discipline as a whole and its application. - 2.
+A knowledge and understanding of cyber security principles and cyber security development in a range of paradigms. - 3.
+A knowledge and understanding of the role of modelling and systems analysis in cyber security design and development.

-8.2.
-Cognitive and intellectual skills
+9.2 Cognitive and intellectual skills

-- 1) Their ability to learn independently from a range of academic and industry sources and apply that learning to new problems. - Their ability to analyse cyber security problems, evaluate and recommend solutions using professional judgement with regard to risks, costs, benefits and codes of practice.
+- 1. Their ability to learn independently from a range of academic and industry sources and apply that learning to new problems. - 2.
+Their ability to analyse problems, evaluate and recommend solutions using professional judgement with regard to risks, costs, benefits and codes of practice.

-8.3.
+9.3.
 Key and transferable skills